kek91/StatusBarExtended/README.md

 # StatusBarExtended

 This is a simple plugin for the modern file manager "fman.io" which extends the functionality of the status bar.
-**Currently only for testing and playing around with fman API.
-Consider the plugin broken at all times!**

 Install by uploading "StatusBarExtended" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins`.